Engineering

 View course

-Start your route into the engineering and manufacturing industries and learn to use power tools and hand tools.
-Get the introductory skills to prepare you for an apprenticeship, traineeship or entry-level job in a variety of specialities, including locksmithing, machining, fitting and welding.
+Begin your path into engineering and manufacturing and learn to use power and hand tools.
+Gain the skills to prepare for an apprenticeship, traineeship or entry-level job in a range of specialities such as locksmithing, machining, fitting and welding.

 Entry requirements